Examine Bottlenecks on GPU Roofline Chart

 - SLM cache roof: Represents the maximal bandwidth of the Shared Local Memory for your current graphics hardware.
 Measured using an optimized sequence of load and store operations that work only with SLM.

 - GTI roof: Represents the maximum bandwidth between the GPU and the rest of the SoC.
 This estimate is calculated via analytical formula based on the maximum frequency of your current graphics hardware.

 - DRAM roof: Represents the maximal bandwidth of the DRAM memory available to your current graphics hardware.
 Measured using an optimized sequence of load operations, iterating over an array that does not fit in GPU caches.

 - Horizontal lines indicate compute capacity limitations preventing kernels from achieving better performance without some form of optimization.

 - The roofs above a dot represent the restrictions preventing it from achieving a higher performance, although the roofs below can contribute somewhat.

-- A dot cannot exceed the topmost rooflines, as these represent the maximum capabilities of the machine.
-However, not all kernels can utilize maximum machine capabilities.
+- A dot cannot exceed the topmost rooflines, as they represent the maximum capabilities of the machine.
+However, not all kernels can use maximum machine capabilities.

 Memory-Level GPU Roofline